-For this, companies charge you on a per call basis, depending on their offer.
-Either they have a fixed monthly charge with a specific call quota or they can customise charging for your services.
+For this, companies charge you on a per-call basis, depending on their offer.
+Either they have a fixed monthly charge with a specific call quota or they can customize charging for your services.

 Lead generation calls, seasonal accounts, and other outbound services usually charge commissions for their service.
 Upon reaching a quota, you and your company can agree on a full commission.
 Usually, call centers need to earn an average of 10-20% per hour on top of their normal rates to achieve it.

-When you mix a call center’s hourly rate and commission, you maximise their e in doing their services.
-This is more favourable for both inbound and outbound call centers since they can have a bigger pay for your call center team’s performance,
+When you mix a call center’s hourly rate and commission, you maximize your employees in your services.
+This is more favorable for both inbound and outbound call centers since they can have a bigger pay for your call center team’s performance.

 Call center salary

-The Philippine employs over 1 million people in the BPO sector, with more than half being in the call center industry.
-Call center salary would vary depending on the company, staff experience and client account that would be handled.
+The Philippines employs over 1 million people in the BPO sector, with more than half being in the call center industry.
+Call center salary would vary depending on the company, staff experience, and client account that would be handled.

 |Call center role||Philippines||USA||UK||Australia|

 Outsourcing to the Philippines can add rocket fuel to your business.
 With nearly 2 decades of experience in handling call center operations, the country has an abundant supply of well-experienced call center agents that you can employ for a fraction of the cost it would if you hire locally.